 This is different from technical competence.
 Competence means you can follow a procedure.
 Agency means you understand the procedure well enough to deviate from it intelligently when something goes wrong — to diagnose what failed, generate a hypothesis about why, and try something different.

-The shift happened when students stopped treating technical problems as interruptions to the music and started treating them as information about the system they were working inside.
-A dropout is not just an annoyance; it is evidence about where the failure occurred.
-Getting to that reframe took, on average, several weeks of structured reflection.
-It did not happen from reading documentation.
+We interpreted a shift when some students stopped treating technical problems as interruptions to the music and started treating them as information about the system they were working inside.
+A dropout is not just an annoyance; it can be evidence to investigate where a failure occurred.
+Our records do not support a general time-to-learning estimate or a claim that documentation alone could never produce this understanding.

 2. Adaptive improvisation